 Here it can putrefy as it is acted upon by masses of flatulence causing bacteria.
-But smelly gas is the least of the potential health problems caused by undigested protein in the colon.
+But smelly gas is the least of the potential problems caused by undigested protein in the colon.

-The place to fix flatulence and other more serious health issues associated with poor digestion, is not at the end of the process in the colon, but at the beginning.
+The place to fix flatulence, and other more serious issues associated with poor digestion, is not at the end of the process in the colon, but at the beginning.

 What is Papain and What Does It Do?

-It is considered superior to the enzyme pepsin that we produce in our pancreas.
-In fact, papain is often preferred to pepsin in scientific cell isolation procedures as it is considered more effective.
+It is considered superior to the enzyme pepsin that we produce in our pancreas, and is commonly used in scientific cell isolation procedures.
 It is also used commercially as a meat tenderizer.

-It can also help with the breakdown of other ‘troublesome’ proteins, such as the gluten in wheat and the casein in milk, that are often implicated in digestive problems.
+It can also help with the breakdown of other ‘troublesome’ proteins, such as the gluten in wheat and the casein in milk.

-During this time, salivary enzymes and any plant-based enzymes in the food (or taken with it) begin the process of digestion.
-In this window of time the addition of papain into a meal can greatly increase protein breakdown.
+During this time salivary enzymes, and any plant-based enzymes in the food (or taken with it), begin the process of digestion.
+Within this period the addition of papain into a meal can greatly increase protein breakdown.

-Additionally, since papaya as a soft fruit doesn’t require much digestion itself, some of its enzymes may move into the small intestine before large amounts of stomach acid is produced.
+Additionally, since papaya as a soft fruit doesn’t require much digestion itself, some of its enzymes move into the small intestine before large amounts of stomach acid is produced.

 Why Green Papaya is Better for Digestion

-From here they are believed to be absorbed into the bloodstream where they can exert an anti-inflammatory effect throughout the body.
+From here they can be absorbed into your bloodstream where they exert an anti-inflammatory effect throughout the body.

 The protein digesting enzymes from papaya are generally recognized as safe and well tolerated when used internally.
 Despite their many benefits, there are some precautions and a few potential papaya enzyme side effects to be aware of which will be covered next.